-Rectified linear unit or ReLU is most widely used activation function right now which ranges from 0 to infinity, All the negative values are converted into zero, and this conversion rate is so fast that neither it can map nor fit into data properly which creates a problem, but where there is a problem there is a solution,
+Rectified linear unit or ReLU is the most widely used activation function right now which ranges from 0 to infinity, all the negative values are converted into zero, and this conversion rate is so fast that neither it can map nor fit into data properly which creates a problem, but where there is a problem there is a solution.

-Softmax is used mainly at the last layer i.e output layer for decision making the same as sigmoid activation works, the softmax basically gives value to the input variable according to their weight and sum of these weights is eventually one.
+Softmax is used mainly at the last layer i.e output layer for decision making the same as sigmoid activation works, the softmax basically gives value to the input variable according to their weight, and the sum of these weights is eventually one.

-For Binary classification, both sigmoid, as well as softmax, are equally approachable but in case of multi-class classification problem we generally use softmax and cross-entropy along with it.
+For Binary classification, both sigmoid, as well as softmax, are equally approachable but in the case of multi-class classification problems we generally use softmax and cross-entropy along with it.

-Our last layer which is connected is fully connected network and we will be sending our flatten data to a fully connected network, we basically transform our data to make classes that we require to get from our network as an output.
+In our last layer which is a fully connected network, we will be sending our flatten data to a fully connected network, we basically transform our data to make classes that we require to get from our network as an output.

 Importing sequential model, activation, dense, flatten, max-pooling libraries.